susmit31/obsidian/English.md

 ---

 - **Umpteenth** - latest in a series of many (e.g. *I've failed a job entrance test for the **umpteenth** time*)
-- **Shut the stable door once the horse has bolted** - taking action against sth after that event has already occurred (e.g. *starting to prepare for the 45th preliminary 1 week before was like **shutting the stable door after the horse had bolted** *)
+- **Shut the stable door once the horse has bolted** - taking action against sth after that event has already occurred (e.g. *starting to prepare for the 45th preliminary 1 week before was like **shutting the stable door after the horse had bolted**.*)
 - **Wade through** - proceed with difficulty (e.g. *It took a painstaking few months, but I managed to **wade through** a large chunk of the syllabus*)
 ---
 - **Wade into** - set to work with vigour and determination (e.g. *Even though I was fearful at first, I **waded into** the daunting world of job hunting*)